 Good news: most squeaks are fixable with stuff you probably already have.
 Better news: we’ll tell you straight whether you’re dealing with a quick fix or a sign that a window replacement is coming.
 Let’s dive in!

-What Causes Squeaky Windows And Doors?
+What Causes Squeaky Doors?

 Why Does My Window Screech When I Roll It Down?